|

 canopy,"), you can make a huppa frame yourself, if you or someone you trust

+has carpentry skills.
 Finally, if you don't have a strong huppa

 holder, you cannot build a frame, or your huppa quilt isn't done in time,